mariannebourcier/pumpkin-carving/README.md

 ## Find the perfect stencil for carving your Halloween pumpkin 🎃

 ### Link: https://mariannebourcier.github.io/pumpkin-carving/
 A project done for some Halloween fun!
+Choose a stencil for your pumpkin from the various themes, such as Disney, Star Wars or just plain and scary Jack'O'Lanterns. <br>
 Sometimes, it's nice to go back to basics and create simple one page projects.